-The management company estimates the impact of sustainability risks on the fund's return to be high as compared to funds with similar investment policies.
-Accordingly it can be assumed that sustainability risks could also have a significant impact on the fund's performance.
+The management company estimates the impact of sustainability risks on the fund's return to be medium as compared to funds with similar investment policies.
+Accordingly it can be assumed that sustainability risks could have an impact on the fund's performance.